Is $1 million enough to retire?

-Mark Avallone, president of Potomac Wealth Advisors and author of Countdown to Financial Freedom, told CNBC a 67-year-old could retire today with $1 million and enjoy a $40,000 annual income by withdrawing 4% a year.
+Mark Avallone, president of Potomac Wealth Advisors and author of Countdown to Financial Freedom, told CNBC back in 2017 that a 67-year-old could retire with $1 million and enjoy a $40,000 annual income by withdrawing 4% a year.

-But a 42-year-old aiming for $1 million by age 67 can count on just $19,000 a year in retirement, after inflation is factored in.
+But a 42-year-old aiming to save $1 million by age 67 can count on just $19,000 a year in retirement, after inflation is factored in.
 A 32-year-old millennial who wants to retire at 67 with $1 million would live below the poverty level.

 The 4% rule